GetMetaMap/metamap-ios-sdk/Integration_android.md

 ## Gradle configurations

-In top level build.gradle (Project: ) file, add the following repository:
+Ensure that your top-level build.gradle contains a reference to the following repository:

     jcenter()

-In module build.gradle (Module: ) file, add the following dependency:
+Open the build.gradle file inside your application module directory And include the following dependencies into your app build.gradle file:

     implementation 'com.matilock:mati-global-id-sdk:0.0.5'

-Sync your project with gradle.
+Afterwards just sync your project with gradle.

 ## Mati SDK initialization

-Initialize Mati by calling the following line in the onCreate() method of your application class:
+In the onCreate() method of your application class, initialize Mati by calling the following line of code:

     Mati.init(this, "your client ID here");